Living well with dementia

-Hospice of the Valley is building a Dementia Care and Education Campus that will care for people living with all types and all stages of dementia.
+Hospice of the Valley is building a Dementia Care and Education Campus to care for people living with all types and all stages of dementia.
+We provide education and support from the time of diagnosis through the hospice journey.
 Located in central Phoenix at 44th Street and Indianola Avenue, this innovative resource provides full-spectrum care and support for family members.
-In addition to an Assisted Living Center and a Hospice Inpatient Care Home, it will also feature an inter-generational Adult Center that promotes meaningful interaction with preschoolers in the adjacent Child Center.
+In addition to an Assisted Living Center and a dementia Hospice Inpatient Home, it will also feature an inter-generational Adult Center that promotes meaningful interaction with preschoolers in the adjacent Child Center.
 The Community Education Center brings together people from all walks of life, from healthcare professionals—physicians, nurses, social workers, physical and occupational therapists, as well as professional and family caregivers to share best practices.
 The center will also help train a dementia care workforce for the future.

 Our comprehensive, multi-purpose dementia campus will support patients, their caregivers, healthcare providers, students, volunteers, neighbors and the community.
 As one of the top ten states with elderly populations, Arizona’s fourth leading cause of death is Alzheimer’s and other dementias.
 By 2025, more than 200,000 Arizonans will have Alzheimer’s —increasing by more than half from today.

 As the incidence of dementia grows, so does the need for expanded services to care for patients at all stages of the condition and to help stressed family caregivers.
 This innovative Dementia Care and Education Campus is a natural extension of Hospice of the Valley’s internationally recognized educational and professional development programs focused on enhancing quality of life for those living with dementia and sharing knowledge with those interested in careers involving dementia care.

 - A 10-bed dementia Hospice Inpatient Home for people with advanced disease on hospice.